AlbanPerli/Noema-Declarative-AI/README.md

 #ANALYSIS : f'Analysing the comment as a {specialist}' (Response format: one sentence.
 Stop after the final punctuation)

 #SYNTHESIS : Providing a synthesis of the analysis.
-(Response format: one concise paragraph.
+(Response format: one concise final sentence.
 Do not repeat phrases)

 [/INST]